knighthat/Kreate-docs/docs/usr/FAQ/how-to-make-a-good-issue-ticket.md

 ```

 :::tip
 Provide as much as information you can give.
-Somtimes the detail is what determines the outcome
+Sometimes the detail is what determines the outcome
 :::

 :::warning